 Unfortunately, Quakertown Falls is now posted and surrounded by a fence.
 I’m told that this is because someone was injured here and the utility company that owns it decided to shut down access.
 This is a shame as it is one of the most beautiful waterfalls I’ve visited in Pennsylvania.
-Fortunately, the land has now been purchased by the county and will be again open to the public sometime in 2019.
+Fortunately, the land has now been purchased by the county and will be again open to the public sometime in the future.

 After checking out the waterfall, I decided to venture downstream to see if there was anything else worth seeing.
 Movement was challenging at times, thanks to debris along the creek, but I followed the creek for several hundred yards.
 In the end, I didn’t see anything of note, though it was a very beautiful hike and well-worth the effort simply to see the beauty of the area.